Washington

 Junior Academy of Sciences

-The US government and local governments have been increasingly recognizing the strategic importance of STEM education, particularly in computer science.
+Local government agencies and the private sector have increasingly recognized the strategic importance of STEM education.
 The Junior Academy serves to support this national interest.

 We Need Your Judgment!